-- Suppose we are trying to predict tomorrow's return on the S&P500 (Or on a real Ford/Tesla portfolio)... - Question: What is the random variable of interest?
+- Suppose we are trying to predict tomorrow's return on the S&P500... - Question: What is the random variable of interest?
 What are its possible outcomes?
 Could you list them? - Question: How can we describe our uncertainty about tomorrow's outcome?